-KB Author Training - Body Field - Design (WYSIWYG) and HTML Editors
+KB Author Training - Body Field - Editor Options: Design (WYSIWYG) or HTML mode

-This training document provides detailed information about the two modes of the document editor: Design (WYSIWYG) and HTML.
+This training document provides detailed information about the two modes of the document editor: Design (What-You-See-Is-What-You-Get, or WYSIWYG) and HTML.
 It also includes training exercises that demonstrate how to switch between these two modes.
 For detailed information about other aspects of the document editor, please continue with this training series or return to the KB Author Training - Overview.

 The Body field is where the majority of a document's content is stored.
 The body should contain the information you wish to convey in your document.
 As you prepare to edit the body of your document, you should be aware of the options available to you through the document editor.

 Design (WYSIWYG) Editor

 The KB document editor allows you to write and edit documents in two different modes, the first of which is called Design or WYSIWYG.

 'WYSIWYG' is an acronym that stands for 'What You See Is What You Get'.

 In the context of the KB, when you make changes to your document's formatting in the WYSIWYG editor, those changes appear instantly in the Body field Moreover, what you see in the editor is what shows up in the document itself.
 For instance, text that appears formatted in the WYSIWYG editor (as in the below screenshot) will appear formatted in the final version of the document.